Killing of Charles Dean and Neil Sharman: Neil Sharman

-Neil Sharman had previously worked as a journalist for the Sydney Morning Herald was working for the Northern Territory News when he wrote to tell his brother in 1973 that he was taking a backpack and heading off to see "Indonesia, Malaysia, India and all places in between.
+Neil Sharman, who had previously worked as a journalist for the Sydney Morning Herald, was working for the Northern Territory News when he wrote to tell his brother in 1973 that he was taking a backpack and heading off to see "Indonesia, Malaysia, India and all places in between.
 Maybe the Arab countries (If we can without being shot)."
 Sharman's girlfriend, Joy Hooper, who had been travelling with the two men, searched desperately for information on the two, questioning government officials across the region for several months before returning home to Australia.

 Execution

 Although not widely known at the time, Dean and Sharman were executed by the Pathet Lao on or about 14 December 1974.
 In 2000, accounts given by people who had seen the two young men killed enabled the identification of the site where Dean and Sharman were believed to have been buried.
 Examination of the remains after their 2003 recovery showed that the two young men had been handcuffed and shot.